Itggot-lukas-einlerlarsson/Antivirus_proj1/README.md

 It then reads the signatures in the .db file, the signatures in the .db file is in hexadecimal form.
-The program then reads a small portion of each file(top of file), converts the strings of each file read into hexadecimalform and then checking if the signatures match any of those in the database
+The program then reads a small portion of each file(top of file), converts the strings of each file read into hexadecimalform and then checks if the signatures match any of those in the database

 ex: test.pdf file:
 %PDF-1.5